|

 house.
 Ewan ventured into the house room at some point and was totally

-of these records to his collection.
+some of the records he was hearing to his collection.

 Around this time a local club was looking for a DJ to play this type of